 While Get Help Israel seeks to verify the factual accuracy regarding information pertaining to the therapists listed in its directory, Get Help Israel does not confirm the truth or accuracy as to what the therapists have represented to Get Help Israel or what they have requested to be listed and made public on the Site.
 Persons considering contacting any of the therapists listed in the directory are urged to conduct their own independent investigation and evaluation before retaining his/her services.

-Israel Chaim Kalman MSSchool Psychologist, Psychotherapist
+Israel Chaim Kalman MSSchool Psychologist, Bullying Specialist

 The most common complaint that people have is how others treat them.
 They don’t understand how people, especially ones who are close to them, can be so routinely mean to them even though they make it clear they don’t like the way they are being treated.
 The Bullies to Buddies Golden Rule System I have developed is a quick, fun and powerful approach for teaching almost anyone why others – schoolmates, colleagues, family members, spouses – are abusive towards them and how to get them to treat them better.
 Most people see results after the first session and many problems are resolved to clients’ satisfaction in a few sessions.
 I can also help organizations, including schools and companies create more harmonious and productive environments.

 - Defiant children

 - Anxiety/Panic attacks